jeka-dev/jeka/docs/reference-guide/execution-engine-defclasspath.md

 ## Def classes

 Def classes are the compilation result of Java/Kotlin source files located in _jeka/def_.
-They can be declared at root or in sub-folders for packages.
 Execution engine compiles these files on the fly prior adding them to the [Jeka classpath](#jeka-classpath).

 It is possible to specify compilation options by annotating a _def class_ as :